 PROJECT H.3.b: Skipjack Stock assessment

-Updated: May 2022

-Progress summary for the reporting period

 Interim assessment completed

-Challenges and key lessons learnt

-- Other demands on staff limited the amount of time that could be spend on the stock
+Other demands on staff limited the amount of time that could be spend on the stock assessment

-assessment

 Staff time and projects need to be prioritized

-Reports/publications/presentations

-- SAC-13-07

-Comments:

--
+SAC-13-07, SAC-14-08

+Reference points were developed and proposed as a request for MSC certification

 PROJECT H.3.c: Estimate skipjack growth rates from recent tagging data

 THEME: Sustainable fisheries

-GOAL: H. Improve and implement stock assessments, based on the best available science
+GOAL: H. Improv GOAL: H. Improve and implement stock assessments, based on the best available science

 TARGET: H.3.
+De TARGET: H.3.
 Develop a benchmark stock assessment for skipjack tuna (conditional on

-implementation of tagging program
+implementation implementation of tagging program

-EXECUTION: Sto ock Assessment Program
+EXECUTION: Sto EXECUTION: Stock Assessment Program

 Objectives To estimate growth from data collected in the recent tagging cruses

 Background Estimates of growth are needed for YPR analysis and stock assessments

 Otolith data is unreliable for estimating growth of skipjack tuna

 Data is available from several recent tagging cruises

-• Tag growth increment data can be used to estimate length-specific growth rates
+Tag growth increment data can be used to estimate length-specific growth rates

-Relevance for • The estimates of growth will be used in YPR and/or stock assessment models to
+Relevance for The estimates of growth will be used in YPR and/or stock assessment models to

 management provide management advice

 Duration 2023-2024

 Work plan Develop model

 and status Apply model to updated data

 Present methods and results at SAC

 Publish paper

-External • None
+External None

 collaborators

 Deliverables Report presented at SAC 2024

 Published paper

 Budget (US\$) IATTC Staff

 PROJECT H.3.c: Estimate skipjack growth rates from recent tagging data

 Updated: May 2022

 Progress summary for the reporting period

 Growth analysis conducted

 Challenges and key lessons learnt

 No tagging data is available for large skipjack

-- No aging data is available
+No aging data is available

 Reports/publications/presentations

-- SAC-13 INF-J
+SAC-13 INF-J

 Comments:

 -The absolute age and asymptotic length could not be estimated from the tagging data